 6. Should I sign a liability waiver?

-We can’t advise people whether or not to sign a liability waiver and assumption of the risk contract in California.
-It is up to each potential participant to decide whether an activity is worth the risk of not being able to sue in the event of an injury.
+We cannot advise you whether or not to sign a liability waiver and assumption of the risk contract in California.
+It is up to you to decide whether an activity is worth the risk of not being able to sue in the event of an injury.

 We can, however, recommend certain precautions before making a decision or after deciding to sign one: